teamdeeson/deeson-dev-challenge/README.md

 You should now have our base install configured!
 To check, and to give you some test content to work with, go to admin/config/development/generate/content and generate 50 articles.

-**If you have any issues getting set up, email ronalda@deeson.co.uk with a link to your repository details of how far you were able to get.
-There is every chance there is a problem with our build or instructions, so don't hesitate to get in touch**
+**If you have any issues getting set up, email johne@deeson.co.uk with a link to your repository details of how far you were able to get.
+Don't hesitate to get in touch if you have any questions or would like any clarifications.**

 ## Questions
 Before getting started, consider the following questions.
 They are likely to come up in interview,